luwae/turing/README.md

 **NOTE**: The main branch contains the last working version implemented in C++.
 It's not very well documented.
 I plan on doing a Rust version eventually.

+The main contribution of this repository is the pi turing machine.
+This is the goal I wanted to achieve with skeleton tables.

 ## Features
  * abstract turing machines
     + language grammar